Port of Grimsby: The Old Dock (1796–1880)

 Plans to re-engineer the haven and create a new dock were put forward from the late 1800s.
 Pickernell produced a plan for a dock in 1787.
-It was not until 1796 that an act named "An Act for Widening, Deepening, Enlarging, Altering, and Improving the Haven and Town and Port of Great Grimsby" was enacted, creating the Grimsby Haven company.
+It was not until 1796 that an act named "An Act for Widening, Deepening, Enlarging, Altering, and Improving the Haven and Town and Port of Great Grimsby" (36 Geo.
+3. c.
+98) was enacted, creating the Grimsby Haven company.
 The act noted that the River ('Haven') at Grimsby was warped (silted) up, preventing most ships docking transferring cargo subject to the state of the tides, and so, suggested widening, deepening, and straightening the haven, installing a lock to impound water within the lock, and redirecting the flow of the Freshney (and of springs known as Blow Wells) to scour and fill the lock, allowing larger vessels reliable harbourage at the town.
-The act sought permission to create a company to fulfill these task, which would also be responsible for erection of wharfs, warehouses; maintenance; tolls and so on; and to gain authority for compulsory purchase of lands required for the works.
+The act sought permission to create a company to fulfil these task, which would also be responsible for erection of wharfs, warehouses; maintenance; tolls and so on; and to gain authority for compulsory purchase of lands required for the works.
 The acts also set out the regulation of the said company, and gave the company certain rights to make bye-laws relating to the operation of the dock.
 The act permitted the raising of £20,000, and a further £10,000 in contingency.